 - I suck at … public speaking.

-- I wish … I could go to the gym every day like my neighbor.
+- I wish … that I could go to the gym every day like my neighbor.

 - I want … to be financially independent but that’s impossible.